psturm-swift/SwiftPlaygrounds/UnfoldSequences.md

 ```

 ## Separation of concerns
-In both cases we mix up two different operation:
+In both cases we mix up two different operations:
 1. Extracting the digits of an integer
 2. Doing something with the digits